-These are some of the books I have read in the last decade or so, in no particular order:
+These are some of the books I have read in the last couple decades or so, in no particular order:

 Artificial Intelligence: A Guide for Thinking Humans by Melanie Mitchell, a wake-up call from an industry insider, warning us that the snake oil (not her term) being sold as "Artificial Intelligence" isn't really intelligent at all.
 She still thinks true AI (understanding, like humans do, with analogy and metaphor) is probably possible, but not any time soon.